Striking workers question whether UAW leaders can be trusted

 “Where there’s big money, there’s dishonesty, unfortunately,” 41-year employee Brian Jaeger said outside a parts distribution center in Van Buren Township, Michigan.
 He said he is grateful for the life that the union has brought his family and he supports the strike, but he is also suspicious of the leadership.

-The walkout began Monday, with UAW members saying they want a bigger share of the billions that the No. 1 U.S. automaker has made off their off their hard work since it emerged from bankruptcy a decade ago with the help of union concessions.
+The walkout began Monday, with UAW members saying they want a bigger share of the billions that the No. 1 U.S. automaker has made off their hard work since it emerged from bankruptcy a decade ago with the help of union concessions.
 The strike — authorized Sunday in a vote by about 200 local union representatives — has shut down more than 30 factories in nine states, mostly in the Midwest.

 In August, the FBI raided the suburban Detroit home of UAW President Gary Jones as part of the widening federal investigation.
 He has not been charged and has not commented on the raid.
 Earlier this month, Jones’ successor as union regional director in Missouri was charged in a $600,000 embezzlement scheme, and another UAW official pleaded guilty to taking kickbacks from union vendors.

-Note: This story has been corrected to fix the misspelled last name of Toledo worker Phil Cuthbertson.
-Associated Press Writer John Seewer in Toledo, Ohio, contributed to this report.